GenomicsAotearoa/hts_workshop_mpi/docs/level1/32_illumina_pairing.md

     * Teaching: 30 minutes

+!!! circle-info "Objectives and Key points"

     #### Objectives

     * Be familiar with the consequences of paired-end sequencing data, compared with single-end sequencing.

     #### Keypoints

     * When working with paired-end sequence data, maintaining the order of sequences between forward and reverse sequence files is critical.
     * Be aware of how to account for singleton (orphan) sequences when working with paired-end sequencing data.

 ---